 To reduce indoor levels of carbon monoxide, have combustion appliances serviced often to ensure correct venting and safe operation.
 Never use unvented appliances or charcoal grills indoors, and don’t let your car idle in the garage.

 Volatile Organic Compounds

-Also called VOCs, these chemicals are off-gassed from a variety of common household products such as paints, household cleaners, cosmetics, aerosols, air fresheners, furniture, pressed wood, carpet, automotive products, hobby supplies and much more.
-The most common health effects caused by VOCs include headaches, nausea, throat irritation, and damage to the liver, kidney or central nervous system.
+Also called VOCs, these chemicals are off-gassed from a variety of common household products such as paints, household cleaners, cosmetics, aerosols, air fresheners, furniture, pressed wood, carpets, automotive products, hobby supplies, and much more.
+The most common health effects caused by VOCs include headaches, nausea, throat irritation, and damage to the liver, kidney, or central nervous system.
 Some VOCs even cause cancer.

 Reduce the presence of these household pollutants by ventilating your home when applying paint, avoiding the use of harsh chemicals indoors, disposing of unneeded chemicals safely instead of continuing to store them, and purchasing eco-friendly building materials and furnishings not made with VOC-emitting ingredients.

 Take indoor air quality seriously to protect your health and that of your family members.
-For more information about abating household pollutants, please contact Rainbow Restoration ®.
-We offer remediation services following flood, fire, mold contamination and more to help restore indoor air quality to a healthy level.
+For more information about abating household pollutants, please contact Rainbow Restoration®.
+Call or request an appointment online today!
+We offer remediation services following flood, fire, mold contamination, and more to help restore indoor air quality to a healthy level.